Does CBD have any side effects?

-Cannabis has enormous potential when it comes to supporting and maintaining human health.
 The question on people’s minds however, can be, like cannabis-does CBD have any side effects?

 First things first, it is IMPOSSIBLE to overdose on CBD, and THC for that matter so you do not need to worry about this.
 Neither is it addictive!